 What has VITAL tested so far and what is currently in the VITAL program's pipeline?

-Since the program’s inception, the VITAL team has developed a full and focused pipeline.
 As of January 2018, more than 40 new ideas were under evaluation or under development.
-Additional growth is expected as the program continues to scale; by 2020, the team projects capacity for 10+ innovation projects annually.
+Additional growth is expected as our program continues to scale.
+By 2020, the team hopes to manage more than 10 innovation projects annually.

-Can vendor partners influence the VITAL program's evidence outputs?
+Can vendors influence the VITAL program's evidence outputs?

-The VITAL team is committed to preserving objective and transparent processes.
-As such, the VITAL team will disseminate all relevant study results to health plan constituents, regardless of indication — whether positive, negative, or inconclusive.
-Vendor partners will not be allowed to reserve the right to prevent or influence study outcome distribution.
+VITAL is committed to preserving objective and transparent processes.
+As such, the VITAL team will disseminate all relevant test results to health plan constituents regardless of whether they are positive, negative, or inconclusive.
+Vendors will not be allowed to prevent or influence test outcome distribution.